dj1ch/pico-key/README.md

-# pico-key
+# pico key
 A POC using python and circuitpython to exploit a target machine.
+This is just a bare repository which I plan on changing over time.

 ### Development progress
 This [project](https://github.com/users/dj1ch/projects/3) showcases my progress thus far.